 Problems within families and other intimate relationships can lead to violent and abusive behavior by one party causing another party to be concerned about personal safety.
 Courts can order the aggressive person to leave the other person alone.
 A court order of protection and a restraining order refer to the same type of protection order.
 In New York, orders of protection can be issued by both civil and criminal courts and carry the same level of protection.
 The main difference is that if an order of protection is issued by a criminal court the person who the order is must have been charged with a crime.

-The Manhattan order of protection and restraining order attorney at Randi L. Karmel, PLLC, knows that intimate relationships can often leave one party feeling vulnerable to victimization by another and in need of court-ordered relief.
+Randi L. Karmel, PLLC, can handle all of your order of protection and restraining order needs in New York City.
+She knows that intimate relationships can often leave one party feeling vulnerable to victimization by another and in need of court-ordered relief.

 What Does an Order of Protection or Restraining Order Do?